Signature Workshops

 Helping Professionals

-(such as coaches, counselors, therapists, social workers, clergy, etc.)
+(Such as coaches, counselors, therapists, social workers, clergy, etc.)

 Individuals who are part of historically marginalized communities

-This workshop invites participants to challenge one of the stories holding them back from feeling
+This workshop invites participants to challenge one of the stories holding them back from feeling connected with the community/self by using a method they can continue to use independently for years to come.

 Individuals who struggle with feeling worthy of good things

-Recognizing ourselves as worthy of good things, including pleasure and healthy loving relationships can be a challenge for anyone.
+Recognizing ourselves as worthy of good things, including pleasure and healthy loving relationships, can be a challenge for anyone.
 Unfortunately, whether due to media influence, our upbringing, traumatic experiences with potential loved ones, or structural issues of oppression, the negative can overpower us.
 This workshop invites participants to challenge one of the stories holding them back from feeling worthy or enough through journaling, naming, storytelling, and reframing.

 This is where the link will jump to